Dr. Watson And The Case Of The Old Toy Maker

 A Touching Case

-"Ah Watson, just the man I needed to see," said Holmes.
+IT WAS a rainy day when I entered the main room of Holmes' apartment.
+The fire was lit and the room was much cosier than it usually feels."Ah Watson, just the man I needed to see," said Holmes.
 "I have received quite a sad telegram this morning.
 It is a case that needs to be handled by an expert.
 Since I cannot leave London while I am still pursuing the thief of the Lady Mortimer's jewels, and this case will take one all the way past Liverpool and beyond, I kindly request that you will see to its successful end."

 Before I could politely decline, and tell Holmes my clinic kept me too busy these days, the bell downstairs chimed and we heard heavy footsteps.